samturnbull73/int/NOTES.md

 ### Pipeline

-I'll use two plugins Delivery
+I'll use two plugins for this task
 ### Pipeline Plugin and Build PipeLine Plugin

 There are two ways it can be setup, first by creating each individual job or by writing jenkinsfile.